PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-22 11:05:59
+Last updated: 2024-04-22 11:06:34
-Random Quote: Death is always inevitable. destiny is nothing but the connection between cause and effect.
-In light, in shadow. -
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves